Jak and Daxter: The Precursor Legacy: Plot

 As Jak and Daxter take the Zoomer to Gol and Maia's citadel, Samos is also captured, prompting the pair to storm the citadel.
 They free the four Sages, who combine their Eco powers to disable a force shield protecting the Precursor Robot.
-Jak and Daxter confront Gol and Maia, who are operating the robot to open a Dark Eco silo.
+Jak and Daxter confront Gol and Maia, who use the robot to open a Dark Eco silo.
 During the battle, the Sages' Eco powers merge into Light Eco, a rare and powerful substance.
 Daxter, despite hoping Light Eco could restore his form, chooses to let Jak use it to destroy the robot.
-Jak's powerful Light Eco blast obliterates the robot, and Gol and Maia are presumed destroyed when their cockpit falls into the Dark Eco and the silo closes.
+Jak's powerful Light Eco blast obliterates the robot, and Gol and Maia are destroyed when their cockpit falls into the Dark Eco and the silo closes.
 In the aftermath, Samos praises Jak and Daxter as heroes, though Daxter remains an ottsel, as Gol's help is lost.
 The group discovers a massive Precursor Door requiring 100 Power Cells to open.
-If Jak and Daxter have collected all 100, the door opens, revealing a dazzling light, leaving the group in awe of its mysterious significance.
+If Jak and Daxter have collected all 100, the door opens, revealing a dazzling light that leaves the group in awe.